 The lab is also affiliated with the Department of Biology at New York University.

-Dr. Sanjana is a recipient of the NIH Pathway to Independence Award and is a Next Generation Leader for the Paul Allen Institute for Brain Science.
-Prior to joining NYGC and NYU, he was a Simons Postdoctoral Fellow at the Broad Institute of Harvard and MIT.
+A recipient of the Kimmel Scholar Award and the NIH Pathway to Independence Award, Dr. Sanjana is also a Next Generation Leader for the Paul Allen Institute for Brain Science.
+Prior to joining the NYGC and NYU, he was a Simons Postdoctoral Fellow at the Broad Institute of Harvard and MIT.
 Dr. Sanjana holds a PhD in Brain and Cognitive Sciences from MIT, a BS in Symbolic Systems and a BA in English from Stanford University.

 Wright JB, Sanjana NE.CRISPR Screens to Discover Functional Noncoding Elements.